If you’ve been wondering “How much do sponsors pay YouTubers?”, you’ve arrived at the right place.

 YouTubers may have a few popular or even viral videos.
 However, it’s likely and common that some of their videos are not performing as well.
 That’s why you should average their views for their videos to get an idea of how a sponsored video with them will perform on average.

 The YouTubers who perform well consistently in the form of high average video views are the ones you should prefer over the others.
-They’re also the YouTubers who will ask higher fees for sponsorships.
+They’re also the YouTubers who will ask for higher fees for sponsorship deals.

 Image via YouTube